 15. Less Credibility

-While many online courses are excellent choices to enhance your resume and make your career strong, many employees ____
+While many online courses are excellent choices to enhance your resume and make your career strong, Employers and educational institutions may not recognize the certifications you have completed through online courses.

-Employers and educational institutions may not recognize the certifications you have completed through online courses.
 Therefore, it is crucial to analyze the course you are doing and check if the certifications they are offering are recognized worldwide.
 If you are going to spend your time and money on your online education, make sure it is worth it.

 Tip: I have a list of free courses with certifications that will help you in exile in your career, and also have recognized certifications.

-Final Verdict: Top Disadvantages of Online Learning
+Final Verdict: The Disadvantages of Online Learning Make It Impossible To Replace Traditional Education

-While I prefer taking courses online, I have come across multiple disadvantages of online classes.
-Personally, for me, the disadvantages of online learning don’t overshadow the perks it brings.
+While I prefer taking courses online, I have encountered multiple disadvantages of online classes.
+Personally, the disadvantages of online learning don’t overshadow the perks it brings.
+However, it can be different for you.
+While I have explained online education disadvantages, I have also explained the way I tackle them.

 Related Read: